Asian shares rally on US midterms, soothing fears of shifts

 WALL STREET: Asian investors took the lead from a rebound on Wall Street.
 Large technology and consumer companies rallied and three-quarters of the stocks on the New York Stock Exchange traded higher as results from the U.S. midterm elections streamed in.
 The S&P 500 index jumped 2.1 percent to 2,813.89, its highest level in four weeks.
 The Dow Jones Industrial Average was 2.1 percent higher at 26,180.30 and the Nasdaq composite advanced 2.6 percent to 7,570.75.
 The Russell 2000 index of smaller-company stocks added 1.7 percent to 1,582.16.

 U.S. MIDTERMS: In line with most polls, the Democrats took control of the House of Representatives while the Republicans held on to a majority in the Senate.
-Traders were hopeful that a larger Democrat presence could act as a check on President Donald Trump, but it is unlikely to change his position on China, which which he is locked in an escalating trade dispute.
+Traders were hopeful that a larger Democrat presence could act as a check on President Donald Trump, but it is unlikely to change his position on China, with which he is locked in an escalating trade dispute.
 Because the possibilities for compromise and big agenda items seem limited, politics is that much less likely to crowd out the performance of the strong U.S. economy.

 ANALYST'S TAKE: "The overwhelming boon to Wall Street overnight sets the stage for Asia markets to power ahead in the latest rebound," Jingyi Pan of IG said in a market commentary.
 "Perhaps having grown wary of the results and reactions from the likes of Brexit and the 2016 U.S. Presidential elections, markets were seen for once playing according to script as the elimination of the midterms risks brought about newfound confidence in the equity space," she added.